-Thus, after the first property has been let, any later expenditure leading up to the letting of the second and later properties is part of the rental business and can be deducted - provided it meets the conditions outlined at PIM2000 onwards (it is incurred wholly and exclusively for the purpose of the business, it isn’t capital expenditure etc).
+Thus, after the first property has been let, any later expenditure leading up to the letting of the second and later properties is part of the rental business and can be deducted, provided it meets the conditions outlined at PIM1900 onwards (it is incurred wholly and exclusively for the purpose of the business, it isn’t capital expenditure etc.)

-The question of when a rental business starts normally only arises, therefore, when a taxpayer receives income from property for the first time, or begins to exploit their land and property for a profit for the first time.
-Less commonly, it may arise if a taxpayer resumes letting again having ceased an earlier rental business - see below.
+The question of when a rental business starts normally only arises, therefore, when a customer receives income from property for the first time, or begins to exploit their land and property for a profit for the first time.
+Less commonly, it may arise if a customer resumes letting again having ceased an earlier rental business (see PIM2510).

 Expenses incurred before rental business begins

-A taxpayer may incur expenses for the purposes of a rental business before that business starts.
-If so, they may be able to claim a deduction for them once the letting begins, (ICTA88/S401 or ITTOIA05/S57).
+A customer may incur expenses for the purposes of a rental business before that business starts.
+If so, they may be able to claim a deduction for them once the letting begins (ITTOIA05/S57 or CTA09/S61).
 Relief is only due under these special rules where the expenditure:

-Relief isn’t due under the special rules for, say, rent on the taxpayer’s own private residence which is payable before they begin to let it (after, say, taking a job in another part of the country).
-Their expenditure on rent was not incurred wholly and exclusively for the purposes of their rental business - it was incurred to provide them with a home.
+Relief isn’t due under the special rules for, for example, rent on the customer’s own private residence which is payable before they begin to let it (after, say, taking a job in another part of the country).
+Their expenditure on rent was not incurred wholly and exclusively for the purposes of their rental business, it was incurred to provide them with a home.
 Relief would be due under the ordinary rental business rules for rent for periods after the property was let commercially.

 For detailed guidance on pre-trading expenditure see BIM46350.